 - 2 tablespoons yellow cornmeal

 - 1 tablespoon water

-- 2 tablespoons sea salt, (A larger flake salt is recommended.
+- 2 tablespoons kosher or sea salt, (A larger flake salt is recommended.
 I do not recommend table salt for this recipe!)

 - In the bowl of a stand mixer, whisk together warm water and yeast.
 Rest for 5 minutes.